When the Andy Warhol Museum decided to

 tonalities of Warhol’s Factory house band, The Velvet Underground.

-pairing Bob Dylan’s “I’ll Keep it with Mine” with Nico’s
+The resulting work, Beautiful…Songs for Andy Warhol’s Screen Testspairing Bob Dylan’s “I’ll Keep it with Mine” with Nico’s

 screen test—a song the German chanteuse covered on her debut solo album, Chelsea